 For more information, see Open and Concealed Gun Carrying Laws in Mississippi.

-To obtain a concealed handgun permit, you must apply at the police or sheriff’s office in the county where you reside.
-To qualify, you must:
+To obtain a concealed handgun permit, you must apply at a Highway Patrol Substation.
+To qualify to receive a permit, you must:

 Additionally you must NOT:

 The Department of Public Safety has 45 days from the time of the application to either issue the license or deny the application based on the ground that the applicant fails to meet the requirements.

 (Miss.
 Ann.
 Code § 45-9-101.)

 Yes.
 Mississippi recognizes valid concealed handgun permits from other states that recognize Mississippi permits.
 If you have a license from a reciprocal state, and you are not a Mississippi resident, your license is valid in Mississippi.
 If you are a Mississippi resident (or become one), you must apply for a Mississippi permit.